Cannabis Micronutrients: Essential Plant-Growth Guide

 What Are Micronutrients and Why Are They Important for Cannabis Growth?

-Micronutrients are essential minerals that cannabis plants require in very small amounts to thrive.
+Micronutrients are essential minerals that cannabis plants require in tiny amounts to thrive.
 They play vital roles in enzymatic reactions, photosynthesis, and other critical plant functions, supporting robust growth and overall plant health.

 How Do Macronutrients Differ from Micronutrients?